geoffrey-young/RecommendationEngine/README.md

 In this project you will be creating a recommendation engine for an event ticketing system.

-Starting from a set of data consisting of events (concerts, festivals, etc) and associated details, you will be generating recommendations for a "You might also be interested in..." display on a website.
+Starting from a set of [data](data/) consisting of 81,494 events (concerts, festivals, etc) and associated details from January 1, 2016 onward, you will be generating recommendations for a *"You might also be interested in..."* display on a website.
 You will be responsible for designing and implementing a data processing pipeline, enriching the core data with additional data sets, designing recommendation algorithms, and the web application that displays the end results.

 ### Approach

 Think of this as a proof of concept exercise you could be tasked with day one at a new job - you are handed a raw data set and expected to show off your work in a presentation to the head of Product Development after a few sprints.
 This project, if worked through to completion, will prepare you for that day.

-Heavy use of AWS is strongly encouraged.
+Heavy use of [Amazon Web Services](https://aws.amazon.com/) is strongly encouraged.
 In fact, this entire project could be tackled using only the [AWS Always Free Tier](https://aws.amazon.com/free/?nc2=h_ql_pr&awsf.Free%20Tier%20Types=categories%23alwaysfree) via a clever combination of [Lambda](https://aws.amazon.com/lambda/), [Glue](https://aws.amazon.com/glue/), and [DynamoDB](https://aws.amazon.com/dynamodb/).
 Other approaches using more idiomatic AWS tools and services will be suggested along the way.
 In the end, however, you ought to explore and ultimately use whatever tools capture your interest and imagination.

 ### Phases